-Students at Williams understanding that over night field experiences are unique requirements to WIlliams Montessori and serve to fulfill Maria Montessori's vision of learning beyond the classroom.
-WIlliams students are expected to participate in preparation activities as well as actual events, which often extend the regular school day into evenings and weekends.
+Students at Williams understand that overnight field experiences are unique requirements to Williams Montessori and serve to fulfill Maria Montessori's vision of learning beyond the classroom.
+Williams students are expected to participate in preparation activities as well as actual events, which often extend beyond the regular school day, into evenings and weekends.

 Middle School Field Studies